 - If you choose to have a device removed from monitoring immediately, there may be up to a 10 minute delay for the deletion to take effect.

 - Your devices can be deleted in increments of up to 100 devices at a time, with up to a 10 minute delay per increment.

 Can I change the name for my AWS groups and devices in LogicMonitor?

-No – You cannot change the names of your AWS groups and devices in LogicMonitor.
+For other AWS groups and devices, you cannot change their names in LogicMonitor.
 AWS devices and groups are named in the following format:

 The way that LogicMonitor queries your AWS account for data relies on these naming conventions.